 5. All protests must be submitted by a driver in writing to the official with a minimum of five (5) driver’s signatures along with $50.
 If the car is found to have cheated the $50 will be returned.
 If the car is found to be legal, the $50 will be given to the driver in question.

 6. No pit persons allowed in show arena during a heat.

-7. Cars must be inspected and in perspective heat line up between 12 noon and 5:30 PM.
+7. Cars must be inspected between 2:00 and 5:30 PM.
 There will be NO EXCEPTIONS TO THIS RULE.
 The Derby will start at 6:30 PM.